dextersecret/apex_source_map/readme.txt

 === HOW TO USE ===
+0. Install Obsidian: Obsidian is a free, local-first, markdown-based knowledge management tool.
+Download and install it from the official website: https://obsidian.md/.
-1. Replace /path/to/your/directory and /path/to/your/obsidian/directory with your own paths before running the script.
+1. Replace 'C:/ ... /force-app/main/default/classes' with your own path before running the script.
 2. run command: `node app.js`

+x.
+Open Obsidian and point your vault to the directory.
+Default: './BTS_apex_map_Obsidian_files'.
+y.
+Use the Graph view to explore the repository.
+z.
+Use the search bar to search for keywords in the repository.
+%.
+Use the backlinks to see which classes are using the class you are currently viewing.
+$: Use the outline view to see the class structure.